UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 ## Choice of Hardware
 This choice is likely related to the application.
 CORC is designed for any robotic device which uses CANOpen components, however, due to the resources and researchers of the initial developers, the examples and templates are based on assistive and rehabilitative robotic devices from Fourier Intelligence.
 As such, if the user has access to such devices, it would be logical to take an example which uses this hardware.

-# Example Programs
+# First Example: Basic Simulation - Exoskeleton
 With this in mind, CORC by default contains a number of example programs, which a new user can choose from to get hands-on with the toolbox for their first application.
-These are outlined (and linked to) here.

-## Basic Simulation - Exoskeleton
+However, we first recommend you run the Basic Simulation- Exoskeleton example program to gain familiarity with the CORC Environment.

 This example is the most simple of those offered, requiringly access only to a Linux-based computer.
 Development can occur either on a computer running either Windows or Linux (although the executeable must run on a Linux Machine).

 The functionality of this example is limited to transitioning between sitting and standing with an exoskeleton.